LGBTQ Hate Crime Service

 • Assisting you to access counselling, social support and more

 Our service is free and confidential.
-If you want talk to someone about an incident or a concern please complete the form below and a member of our hate crime team will be in contact, or you can use the contact information below:
+If you want talk to someone about an incident or a concern please complete the form below and a member of our hate crime team will be in contact, or you can contact us at

 0208 305 5000 or email email@example.com